pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/how-to-share-your-web-services-or-end-user-applications.md

-###How to share your web services or end-user applications {#how-to-share-your-web-services-or-end-user-applications.md}
+###How to share your web services or end-user applications {#how-to-share-your-web-services-or-end-user-applications}

 S/w resources can be uploaded by registered users as decided in the OpenMinTeD Policies.